NclRSE-Training/hpc-intro-rocket/episodes/60-parallel-job.md

 :::challenge
-## Try out code on the login node?
+## Try out code on the login node ?
 We only run small test jobs on the login node.
 Rather than have the whole class attempt this and block up the login node, your instructor will run the code as a demonstration:
 :::solution
 on Rocket, software is only available via modules, so we need to load Python3 before we start: